Poison-Laden Books From The 16th And 17th Centuries Discovered In University Library

 The University of Southern Denmark has made a confounding discovery that brings to mind the famous 1980 novel by Umberto Eco, The Name of the Rose.
-Amid its library’s rare books collection, the university has uncovered three ancient tomes laden with poison, reports FOX News.
+Amid its library’s rare books collection, the university has uncovered three ancient tomes laden with poison, reports Fox News.

 The discovery was made by Kaare Lund Rasmussen, an associate professor at the university, together with research librarian Jacob Povl Holck.
 The duo was examining the old books, which date back to the 16th and 17th centuries — a time when bookbinders were known to recycle older parchments and use them to make covers for their newer books.